danm0e/react-training-presentation/slides/2-0-Typescript/0-1-Intro-Typescript.md

 - Day 4 - Advanced React
 - Day 5 - Putting it all together
 ---
+### An apology

+- The first version of JavaScript was created by Brendan Eich [in 10 days](https://buttondown.email/hillelwayne/archive/did-brendan-eich-really-make-javascript-in-10-days) not 7<!-- .element: class="fragment" -->
+- He did it for Netscape not Mozilla <!-- .element: class="fragment" -->
+- Bill Gates hated all the changes <!-- .element: class="fragment" -->
+- Blame the users for the horrible bits 😂<!-- .element: class="fragment" -->
+---
 ### Learning Agreement

 - Stay focused, cameras on <!-- .element: class="fragment" -->